Lymph: Development

-Diagram showing the formation of lymph from interstitial fluid (labeled here as "Tissue fluid").
-Note how the tissue fluid is entering the blind ends of lymph capillaries (shown as deep green arrows).

 Formation of interstitial fluid from blood.
 Starling forces are labelled: the hydrostatic pressure is higher proximally, driving fluid out; oncotic forces are higher distally, pulling fluid in.

 Blood supplies nutrients and important metabolites to the cells of a tissue and collects back the waste products they produce, which requires exchange of respective constituents between the blood and tissue cells.
 This exchange is not direct, but instead occurs through an intermediary called interstitial fluid, which occupies the spaces between cells.
 As the blood and the surrounding cells continually add and remove substances from the interstitial fluid, its composition continually changes.
 Water and solutes can pass between the interstitial fluid and blood via diffusion across gaps in capillary walls called intercellular clefts; thus, the blood and interstitial fluid are in dynamic equilibrium with each other.

 Interstitial fluid forms at the arterial (coming from the heart) end of capillaries because of the higher pressure of blood compared to veins, and most of it returns to its venous ends and venules; the rest (up to 10%) enters the lymph capillaries as lymph.
 (Prior to entry, this fluid is referred to as the lymph obligatory load, or LOL, as the lymphatic system is effectively "obliged" to return it to the cardiovascular network.)
 The lymph when formed is a watery clear liquid with the same composition as the interstitial fluid.
 However, as it flows through the lymph nodes it comes in contact with blood, and tends to accumulate more cells (particularly, lymphocytes) and proteins.